abdanar/abdanar.github.io/_pages/home.md

   - /home/
   - /home.html
 ---

-I am waiting for the results of my graduate applications.
-Wish me luck!
+Welcome to my webpage.
+I have finished my final semester undergraduate exams.
+I graduated this semester, and my graduation ceremony will be on September 2-3.
+I have applied to universities in the UK and Germany for a master's degree and am waiting for the results of my applications.
+After I decide where I will study for my master's degree, I plan to update this website accordingly.

 <!---
 My schedule for the spring semester is as follows: